Demystifying Video Reasoning: Chain-of-Steps: Reasoning along Diffusion Steps

+\MO{Importantly, $\hat{x}_0$ is not a latent encountered during inference, but rather the model's instantaneous prediction of the final denoised sample given all information available at diffusion step s.
+Decoding $\hat{x}_0$ therefore provides an interpretable snapshot of the model's current hypothesis, enabling us to trace how semantic decisions evolve and analyze the model’s intermediate reasoning dynamics. }

-This is exemplified in \cref{fig:teaser}, for complex navigational tasks such as maze-solving, the decoded latent prediction $\hat{x}_0$ after early diffusion steps appear as a probabilistic cloud in which several plausible paths are spawned and explored in parallel.
-Over subsequent steps, suboptimal trajectories gradually get suppressed, converging towards the final solution.
-By analyzing intermediate latent predictions at each step, we move beyond the "Chain-of-Frames" (CoF) temporal analogy and identify two distinct modes of Step-wise Reasoning: Multi-path Exploration and Superposition-based Exploration.
+\MO{Visualization examples are drawn from video reasoning benchmarks such as VBVR~\cite{vbvr2026} and general video generation benchmarks such as VBench~\cite{huang2023vbench,vbench_huang2025vbench++}.} Analogous to LLMs that exhibit reasoning behaviors along chain-of-thought, where the model gradually reaches its conclusion, to our surprise, we discover a similar scheme in video reasoning models along diffusion denoising steps.
+This is exemplified in \cref{fig:teaser}, for complex navigational tasks such as maze-solving, early decoded predictions $\hat{x}_0$ appear as a probabilistic cloud in which several plausible paths are spawned and explored in parallel.
+Over subsequent steps, suboptimal trajectories gradually get suppressed, converging towards the final solution. \MO{By analyzing intermediate predictions at each step, we move beyond the temporal "Chain-of-Frames" (CoF) perspective and identify two distinct modes of Step-wise Reasoning: Multi-path Exploration and Superposition-based Exploration.}